- All-on-4 implants are an implant-retained dental prosthesis that are a more recent development in dental implants.

-- Choose the best dentist for you: A dentist who specializes in dental implants, especially the latest All-on-4 procedure, will help you avoid almost all of the common causes of implant rejection.
+- Choose the best implant dentist: A dentist specialising in dental implants, especially the latest All-on-4 procedure, will help you avoid almost all of the common causes of implant rejection.

-- Concentrate on maintaining your teeth: The more you care about your dentures and your overall oral health, the less likely you are to experience injury or rejection.
-The need for regular brushing and rinsing is not negated by dentures or implants.
-Maintaining healthy jaw bone tissue when contemplating an All-on-4 operation helps improve the likelihood of a successful implant surgery.
+- Maintaining your teeth: The more you care about your dentures and oral health, the less likely you are to experience injury or rejection.
+Dentures or implants still need regular brushing and rinsing.
+Maintaining healthy jaw bone tissue when contemplating an All-on-4 operation helps improve the likelihood of successful implant surgery.

-- Improve your overall health: Issues with your circulation, immune system, or healing rate can have an effect on your implants.
-The majority of patients seeking All-on-4 implants have severe dental problems that make feeding difficult.
-Soft and refined foods can alleviate your oral pain, but they can also cause a loss of bone density in the jaw, which can make implant surgery more difficult.
-Taking the time to change your diet, address blood sugar or circulation problems, and improve your overall health will pay off by lowering your risk of a dental implant failure.
+- Improve your overall health: Issues with your circulation, immune system, or healing rate can affect your implants.
+Most patients seeking All-on-4 implants have severe dental problems that make feeding difficult.
+Soft and refined foods can alleviate oral pain, but they can also cause a loss of bone density in the jaw, making implant surgery more difficult.
+Taking the time to change your diet, address blood sugar or circulation problems, and improve your overall health will pay off by lowering your risk of dental implant failure.

-- Choose a durable denture material: If you want your dentures to last as long as possible, stay away from plastic and acrylic.
-Zirconia and porcelain are much more robust, particularly if you’re holding your natural teeth on the upper or lower jaw.
+- Choose a durable denture material: If you want all on 4 dentures to last as long as possible, stay away from plastic and acrylic.
+Zirconia and porcelain are much more robust, particularly if you hold your natural teeth on the upper or lower jaw.
 Natural teeth are extremely rough on denture and bridge materials made of plastic or acrylic, but porcelain and zirconia can withstand their abrasive forces without damaging the enamel.

-- Stop smoking and abstain from consuming alcoholic drinks: Both smoking and consuming alcoholic beverages trigger dry mouth.
+- Stop smoking and regular alcoholic drinks: Smoking and consuming alcoholic beverages trigger dry mouth.
 Solid gums and fast healing after implant surgery need a good supply of saliva.
 Many years after you’ve healed, taking up a smoking or alcohol habit will stain your dentures and can cause implant rejection.

-- Adjust your diet: For the first three months after surgery, you’ll need to eat only soft foods so the implants can better bind with the bone tissue in your jaw.
-We’ve put together a list of foods that are safe to eat after surgery, as well as some menu suggestions, to help you get through it.
-After that, stop eating hard or sticky foods that could force or pull on the implants, causing them to split.
+- Adjust your diet: For the first two to three months after surgery, you’ll need to eat only soft foods so the implants can better bind with the bone tissue in your jaw.
+Eating hard or sticky foods could pull on the implants, causing them to split.
 However, don’t restrict yourself to soft foods because chewing strengthens the bone tissue in the jaws, which helps to prevent it from shrinking around the implant posts.
-A balanced diet of lean meats, vegetables, fruits, and shelled nuts will provide you with the nutrients you need for good overall health as well as mild chewing forces that will stimulate your bones.

 - Treat teeth grinding first: Because grinding your teeth will wear away natural tooth material, it’s no surprise that it can also damage denture materials.
 When you grind, the pressures exerted on the implants raise the probability of a break or failure.
 If you can’t stop grinding your teeth at night, have your dentist fit you for a custom night guard that matches your dentures’ size and shape.